Outgrowing Flat Rate Merchant Services

 The Interchange Plus model can also save a merchant money.
 For example, the cost difference of a debit card transaction flat rate vs Interchange Plus is dramatic.
 Debit transactions are lower risk because funds are taken directly from a checking account.
 As a result, the Interchange rate is typically below 1%.
 Given that a common flat rate is 2.9%, merchants give away a significant amount of their profit to the payment processor on each flat rate debit card transaction.

 Interchange Plus is ideal for established businesses that qualify for a merchant account.
-The underwriting process does take time, but it can be worth the wait not only in the potential cost savings, but also in the flexibility and improved customer service that can accompany the right merchant account.
+The underwriting process does take time, but it can be worth the wait not only in the potential cost savings, but also in the flexibility and improved customer service that can accompany the right merchant accountand be assured you have the best merchant account for eCommerce..
 An experienced payment processor, like eMerchant, can break down the numbers and show you the savings.

 Want to Switch from Your Flat Rate Processing?